LSR Injection Molding vs. HCR Injection Molding

 Higher mold temperatures can reduce the time needed for peroxide curing, but there’s a trade-off since these HCR parts can tear when removed from the mold.
 Unlike LSR injection molding, loading and de-molding is performed by an operator.
 Labor costs are also incurred during trimming since HCR molded parts may require surface improvements.

-Choose the Best Molding Method
+Finding the Best Molding Method

 Extreme Molding specializes in silicone injection molding and understands the many important processing differences between liquid silicone rubber (LSR) and high consistency rubber (HCR).
 At our Made in America manufacturing facility in Watervliet, New York, we also offer LSR compression molding and HCR transfer molding.
 To request a quote or discuss your specify molding application, please contact us.